-On October 5, 2020, the Plan of Arrangement was approved by the Supreme Court of British Columbia, subject to the receipt of all necessary regulatory and stock exchange approvals.
+On October 5, 2020, the Plan of Arrangement was approved by the Supreme Court of British Columbia, subject to the receipt of the Requisite Approvals.

 On November 3, 2020, Walmer Capital Limited, Island Investments Holdings Limited and Alastair Crawford collectively served and filed a Notice of Appeal with respect to the Court's approval of the Plan of Arrangement.
 On January 29, 2021, the appeal was dismissed by the British Columbia Court of Appeal.